CCBDA-UPC/Assignments-2025/Lab07.md

                 logger.error(f'Feed reading error: {e}')
 ```

 Django needs to be informed about any new data models that require database storage.
-To do this, it is necessary to run the `makemigrations` command.
-This will detect the new model and generate a migration file—typically something like `form/migrations/0001_initial.py`.
-The file is already included in the new repo, therefore you only need to apply the new migration by running the `migrate` command, just like you did in the previous session.
+It is necessary to run the `makemigrations` command which will detect the new model and generate a migration file—typically something like `form/migrations/0001_initial.py`.
+That file is already included in the new repo, therefore you only need to apply the new migration by running the `migrate` command, just like you did in the previous session.

 ```bash
 _$ python manage.py migrate